 - In a bowl, mix the flour, baking soda, and salt

-- In the bowl of a mixer, add the butter and sugar and mix on medium-high speed for 3-4 minutes or until the mixture becomes light and fluffy
+- In a mixer, beat butter and sugar for 3–4 minutes until light and fluffy

 - Add the eggs one a time beating well after each addition